 I’m a very visual person, and I find diagrams are incredibly helpful to understand concepts like this.
 The image below shows a very simple multiple inheritance scenario, where one class inherits from two unrelated (sibling) superclasses:

-To better illustrate multiple inheritance in action, here is some code for you to try out, showing how you can build a right pyramid (a pyramid with a square base) out of a
+To better illustrate multiple inheritance in action, here is some code for you to try out, showing how you can build the right pyramid (a pyramid with a square base) out of a

 Triangle and a